-Where Can I Find Behavioral Therapy Treatments?
+Where Can I Find Behavioral Therapy Options?

 Some detox centers do provide behavioral therapy as part of care, but in many cases, one must attend a full addiction treatment program as well.
 There are two types of rehab programs for addiction: inpatient and outpatient.
 Those who suffer from more severe addictions––as well as other psychological or physical issues––will often need to attend inpatient care because it provides 24-hour treatment.
 Those who do not need this more intense option can attend outpatient care.

-How Long Does Therapy for Addiction Treatment Last?
+How Long Does Addiction Therapy Last?

 - 30 days